Idnan/idnan.github.io/blog/_posts/2017-01-28-elasticsearch-search-as-you-type.md

 > Token filters accept a stream of tokens from a tokenizer and can modify tokens (eg lowercasing), delete tokens (eg remove stopwords) or add tokens (eg synonyms).
 Elasticsearch has a number of built in token filters which can be used to build custom analyzers.

 [Token filters](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-tokenfilters.html) basically work on token streams from a tokenizer and can modify (e.g. `lowercase`), delete (e.g. remove `stopwords`) or add (e.g. add `synonyms`) tokens.

-Elasticsearch offers a plenty of built-in token filters.
-We are going to be interested in the below filters for our usecase:
+Elasticsearch offers a plenty of built-in token filters which can be used to build custom analyzers.
+We are going to use below filters for our usecase:

 - `lowercase` that converts all token into lowercase.
 - `asciifolding` that converts non ASCII characters into there equivalent 127 ASCII characters like `Café Society` into `Cafe Society` etc